ashkonf/aig/README.md

     ```bash
     gai commit
     ```
 3. The tool will suggest a commit message.
 Review it and type 'y' to accept and commit.
+Use the `-y` flag to bypass the confirmation prompt.

-The first time gai commit is run, it will install pre-commit hooks if they have not been installed already.
+The first time `gai commit` is run, it will install pre-commit hooks if they have not been installed already.

 ### `gai log`